 - Most cows undergo some level of hypocalcemia in the immediate postpartum period, with 40 to 70% of multiparous cows developing subclinical hypocalcemia (SCH; Reinhardt et al., 2011; Caixeta et al., 2015; Neves et al., 2017).

-- To determine the effect of feeding multiparous Holstein cows synthetic zeolite A for 3 wk prior to expected calving on peripartum serum mineral status.
+- To determine the effect of feeding multiparous Holstein cows a synthetic zeolite A for 3 wk prior to expected calving on peripartum performance

 Materials & Methods